 About three-quarters of a mile down the path, we connected with the Midlands Mountain Trail.
 Here's where we got our cardio workout.
 We climbed lots of slopes through the Broad River floodplain, veering off the main trail to check out Harbison Bluffs.
 It's definitely worth the short hike on the spur trail to see the impressive riverfront vista from the elevated bluffs.

 It wasn't much farther up the main Midlands Mountain Trail that we came to the connection with Firebreak Trail East.
 We stayed on this path for another mile before reaching our starting point in the parking lot.

-You can pick up a free trail guide at the kiosk in the main parking area.
-There is no admission fee to hike or bike in Harbison State Forest, but you’ll need to pay $5 for parking.
+A map of the trails can be found at the kiosk in the main parking area or download one here.
+There is no admission fee to hike or bike in Harbison State Forest, but you'll need to pay $5 for parking.
 Parking passes can be found at the fee boxes located in each of the parking areas.